 The hot springs is the most visited area.
-Once you enter the park (opens from 9am to 5pm daily), just buy a ticket at the counter (RM15 (≈USD4.50) for foreigner adult, RM3 for local), then you can enjoy the hot spring in open area.
+Once you enter the park (opens from 9am to 5pm daily), just buy a ticket at the counter (RM10 (≈USD2.30), rates with effect from 1 Jan 2023), then you can enjoy the hot spring in open area for first 3 hours (RM10/Hour thereafter).
 We believe the hot sulphur spring has therapeutic properties that heal certain skin diseases, and the heat and minerals also can soothe muscles and improve blood and lymphatic circulation, thereby improving our health and skin.

 Above: the ticket counter at entrance.
 After 9am, you will see a long queue at this counter.

 Then you walk 265 Meters to the hot springs area.
 You can smell Sulphur when you are getting near.

 Be warned, if you go there in weekends, you will see hundreds of tourists, especially during school holiday.